JuliaDebug/Cthulhu.jl/README.md

 "type-stable" (concretely inferred) annotations or view non-concrete types in red.
 Currently-active options are highlighted with color; press the corresponding key to toggle these options.
+Below we walk through a simple example of these interactive features.

 ## Usage: descend